Consigned Aid Brazil: Is Loan Worth It?

 What interest is charged?
 As there is no limit, this may vary.
 In July, the report by the UOL simulated loan conditions in which the interest rate reached 5.85% per month — almost 100% per year.

-Another finance company, Meu Tudo, offers a loan of R$ 2,600 through Auxílio Brasil at 3.79% interest per month.
+Another finance company, Meu Tudo, offers a R$2,600 loan through Auxílio Brasil at 3.79% interest per month.
 In this case, the payment would be in 24 installments of R$ 167.
 Other banks have not yet disclosed the fees.

 What pranks can there be?
 Eli Borochovicius, finance professor of the Administration course at PUC-Campinas, says that the interested party must carefully observe the conditions offered by the institutions, especially with the expression “from”.